-CBe-learn students in Grades 7, 8 and 9 have the opportunity to experience a different learning structure with subject-area specialists teaching each of the core curricular areas.
+CBe-learn offers a full complement of middle/junior high school courses for full-time online learners.
+Students have the opportunity to experience a different learning structure, with subject-area specialists teaching each of the core curricular areas.

 Students receive instruction and support in learning across the full Alberta Education Programs of Study:

 - Physical Education

 - Career and Technology Foundations (CTF) components, scroll down for details

 - French as a Second Language (FSL 7, 8 and 9, which are optional)

 While all courses are hosted inside the Brightspace by D2L learning management system, our teachers also use Google Suite in a variety of capacities.

 Parents, Teachers and Student: the Online Learning Team

 The key members of the student’s Online Learning Team are the Student, Parent and Teacher.

 Increased independence is an important element of the junior high developmental stage.
 Our experience has shown that students are most successful when independence is built gradually through consistent work habits, mutually supported in both the home and school environment.